 As we enter a new year we set new goals, and aim for higher heights.
 Growth is a word you’ll hear a lot at the beginning of a new year.
 In order to achieve growth, you need processes that are built to scale with your growing business.
 The RFP response process acts as a critical part of the sales cycle, and if it isn’t scalable, your proposal and sales teams will have a hard time meeting their growth targets.
-We’ve rounded up some resources that will help scale your RFP response process in 2019.
+We’ve rounded up some resources that will help scale your RFP response process.

 “Ensure that you define a process which allows flexibility when it is required.
 The ability to respond to a dynamic environment will be a critical component of your ability to produce responses with a high probability of wins.
 Flexibility must envelop your people, technologies, and procedures holistically.”